gde-codelabs/gde-codelabs.github.io/exampleSite/content/posts/tfx-cli-101.md

        --engine=... \
 ```

 `tfx pipeline update` CLI lets you update the previously created pipeline.
 All the arguments from `tfx pipeline create` are also available for `tfx pipeline update` CLI.
-That means you can choose different running environments whenever you want.
+That means you can update the existing pipeline whenever there is any changes.
+However, please note that you don't update a pipeline to be run in different environment even though the names are the same (i.e. from `local` to `vertex`).

 When `--build-image` option is specified, TFX CLI will build a custom TFX docker image, and every component will be run based on the built image.
 The image tag can be modified with `PIPELINE_IMAGE` defined in `pipeline/configs.py`.